gsalaman/recipes/smoked_scallops.md

 Want to go a little lower temp than normal...200ish.
 Going for 125 degree internal...and NOT more than 135.

 First time took about 40 min...these go quick!

+And that dill sauce I do for the salmon pairs beautifully!
+Bearnaise is a little too overpowering.